rllemos/Mission-to-Mars/README.md

 # Mission-to-Mars

+## Purpose
+Use BeautifulSoup, Splinter, and Pandas to scrape different webpages related to Mars, and display the results on a webpage using MongoDB and Flask.
 ## Background
 > The cliente would like to adjust the current web app to include all four of the hemisphere images.
 Using BeautifulSoup and Splinter to scrape full-resolution images of Mars’s hemispheres and the titles of those images, I will store the scrape data on a Mongo database, use a web application to display the data, and alter the design of the web app to accommodate these images.
 ## Overview